 The college is dedicated to providing students with comprehensive preparation so they can hit the ground running once they’re hired.
 By partnering with local manufacturers and other industry leaders, MCC can assure students that its programs are relevant and that they are filling today’s manufacturing needs.

 “Attending the Precision Manufacturing Program at Manchester Community College is the best career decision I have ever made.
 MCC made me more marketable by giving me essential tools to secure my future.
 The instructors were all very knowledgeable and resourceful in assisting me in pursuing my career goals.
 They were always willing to help me with questions I had and provide me with a widespread view of what the field has to offer.
 I am now working at the Connecticut Center for Advanced Technology, and MCC made that possible.”

 — Samuel Springer, Graduate

-Samuel Springer is a graduate from the MCC Precision Machining Certificate program who successfully obtained a position with a recognized technology company in the Manchester area.
+Samuel Springer is a graduate from the MCC Precision Machining Certificate program and successfully obtained a position with a recognized technology company in the Manchester area.